cornelk/go-benchmark/README.md

 # go-benchmark

 Golang benchmarks used for optimizing code.
-The benchmarks were run with Golang 1.9 on MacOS.
+The benchmarks were run with Golang 1.9 and 64 bit on MacOS.

 ## interface{} vs [unsafe.Pointer](https://golang.org/pkg/unsafe/#Pointer)